openvinotoolkit/npu_plugin/src/vpux_compiler/docs/index.md

 2. Enforced architectural stability and self-validation during compilation pipeline.
 3. IR splitting onto separate stages with different level of details.
 4. Operation interfaces for generic passes.
-5. Atomic and pipeline passes.
+5. Atomic passes and pipelines.

 The third principle is achieved by MLIR architecture - Dialects concept.
 The **VPUX NN Compiler** consists of several Dialects with different level of details.